Quick start

 When should I use the Cubic Yard Calculator?

 Use it when your task matches one of these common needs: Estimate cubic yards for fill, soil, mulch, sand, or gravel.
 Convert a shallow depth in inches into cubic yards.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know length, width, depth in inches, and waste percent.

 What is the Cubic Yard Calculator doing with my inputs?